Marinko Matosevic: 2018

-Matosevic commenced the year qualifying for and reaching the quarter final of the Playford Challenger.
+Matosevic commenced the year qualifying for and reaching the quarter-final of the Playford Challenger.
 He lost in the first round of 2018 Australian Open men's singles qualifying.
 He has since played at the Burnie International, again being knocked out in the 1st round of qualifying.
 The Launceston International saw him progress to the round of 16, before being knocked out by Alexander Sarkissian.
 After a knockout in the round of 32 at the Morelos Open, Matosevic played the Oracle Challenger Series, being knocked out in the second round of qualifiers.

-Matosevic retired from professional tennis in February 2018.
+Matosevic retired from professional tennis in February and officially announced in November 2018.

+Coaching

+He became the head coach at a tennis academy in Bali in 2019.

+He is the coach of fellow Australian Christopher O'Connell who under his guidance reached the third round of the 2022 Australian Open.